ZEN10111/GL_DevOps_BaseCamp/Task3. K8S/Task3. K8S.md

 **Task 4**

-**1. Prepare Nginx deployment:**
+1. Prepare Nginx deployment:
    - Deployment
    - Service
    - Ingress (which will be connected to ClusterIssuer and use the letsencrypt certificate)

 Deployment-service-ingess.yml